 2. An Unwillingness to Consider the Spiritual Component of Human Beings

 For someone to view a zygote or a fetus as an innately spiritual human being, however tiny and unformed it might be, one needs to view all humans as spiritual creations of an Intelligent Source.

 As an aside, even among religious people who do view humans as “eternal children of God,” there is considerable questioning as to whether unborn children live forever in the afterlife if they die in the womb.
 Some religious people believe that a child doesn’t receive an eternal spirit until they leave the womb and draw their first breath.

 Under that viewpoint, if the baby is aborted, it’s not the same as killing a living baby who has an eternal spirit.
-However, I would wager that even with that viewpoint, those religious people still tend to have a deep respect for children in the womb, and view them as sacred creations.
-Still, the “first-breath” doctrine (if one may call it a doctrine) can make it a degree easier for some to consider abortion, under certain circumstances.
+However, I would wager that even with that viewpoint, those religious people still tend to have a deep respect for children in the womb and view them as sacred creations.
+Still, the “first-breath” doctrine (if one may call it a doctrine) can make it a degree easier for some to consider an abortion under certain circumstances.
 Yet, there is no evidence anywhere that the newly-formed baby in the womb does not have an eternal spirit.
 I think the idea may have come about as a convenient justification to make abortion easier.

 Some might find it strange to consider the idea that God is present even when a man and woman make love, but it makes sense if one views God as omnipresent.
 If God created all energy and is the spiritual and physical force that runs the universe, if God is all there is, then God can’t be anything other than omnipresent.
 Where would God go during a couple’s sex act?
 Would God leave the room?
 If so, why?